'Hey, how are things?'

 lots of things – but what if the things you’re constantly doing aren’t getting you anywhere?
 Or worse than that, what if your busyness is actually negatively affecting your life?
 We unpack four myths of busyness that should stop you in your tracks the next time you revert to the busyness excuse.

-We are often given subliminal messages in media and on TV shows and movies that being busy equates to a high level of success or importance.
-But often it can mean we are actually just not being effective at prioritising what’s really important to us and aligning to our values.
+We're often given subliminal messages in media and on TV shows and movies that being busy equates to a high-level of success or importance.
+But often it can mean we're actually just not being effective at prioritising what’s really important to us and aligning to our values.

 Why not experiment with dropping the ‘B’ word when people ask how you’re doing next time, and instead let them know what you’re prioritising at the moment?
 It could be that you’re focusing on your family right now, or a particular goal, or your personal development.
 You might even inspire someone else to reject the notion of busyness too.

 Productivity can be defined as achieving a result, or significant amount towards a result, whereas being busy is simply being engaged in action or 'not idle'.
 There's a big difference between the two and it's important that we establish whether we are being productive or 'just keeping busy'.

 All the rushing around, stress and not giving ourselves any time to think or relax is rarely worth it when you consider you’re not actually using your time effectively.
 In this TED Talk (11:34), ER doctor Darria Long says that when we’re in ‘crazy busy mode’, we’re less capable of coping with the task at hand.
 The key, she says, is to switch to ‘ready mode’, whereby we learn to prioritise tasks by degree of urgency, as you would when working in an emergency room.

 Attack your to-do list in short, focused pushes and recognise that downtime is productive time too, especially if it allows you to focus better on the next task.